Buddy Guy: Awards

 On November 15, 2010, he performed a live set for Guitar Center Sessions on DirecTV.
 The episode also included an interview with Guy by program host Nic Harcourt.

 On December 2, 2012, Guy was awarded the 2012 Kennedy Center Honors.
 At his induction, Kennedy Center chairman David Rubenstein said, "Buddy Guy is a titan of the blues and has been a tremendous influence on virtually everyone who has picked up an electric guitar in the last half century".
-In a musical tribute to Guy, blues vocal powerhouse Beth Hart, accompanied by guitarist Jeff Beck, sang a rousing version of “I’d Rather Go Blind.”
+In a musical tribute to Guy, blues vocal powerhouse Beth Hart, accompanied by guitarist Jeff Beck, sang a rousing version of "I'd Rather Go Blind".
 Also honored that night were actor Dustin Hoffman, surviving members of the rock band Led Zeppelin (John Paul Jones, Jimmy Page and Robert Plant), comedian and late-night TV host David Letterman and prima ballerina and choreographer Natalia Makarova.

-On January 28, 2014, Guy was inducted into Musicians Hall of Fame and Museum.
+On January 28, 2014, Guy was inducted into the Musicians Hall of Fame and Museum.

 In 2015, Guy received a Grammy Lifetime Achievement Award from the National Academy of Recording Arts and Sciences.

 Born to Play Guitar won a Grammy Award in 2016 for Best Blues Album.
 Also in 2016, Guy toured the US east coast as the opening act for Jeff Beck.

-December 8, 2018 was designated "Buddy Guy Day" by Louisiana and Mississippi officials and a stretch of Highway 418 through Lettsworth was designated "Buddy Guy Way".
+December 8, 2018, was designated "Buddy Guy Day" by Louisiana and Mississippi officials, and a stretch of Highway 418 through Lettsworth was designated "Buddy Guy Way".

 In 2018, Guy was honored with a marker on the Mississippi Blues Trail in Pointe Coupee Parish, Louisiana.

 In 2019, Guy received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Jimmy Page.

 Personal life

-Buddy Guy was born as George Guy to Sam and Isabel Guy in Lettsworth, Louisiana.
-He was the first of five children born to the couple.
-His brother Phil Guy was also a blues musician.

-He married Joan Guy in 1959.
-They have six children together: Charlotte (1961), Carlise (1963), Colleen (1965), George Jr., Gregory, and Geoffrey.
+Guy married Joan Guy in 1959.
+They had six children together: Charlotte (1961), Carlise (1963), Colleen (1965), George Jr., Gregory, and Geoffrey.
 Greg Guy also plays blues guitar.

 He was married to Jennifer Guy from 1975 to 2002.
-They have two children together: Rashawnna and Michael.
+They had two children: Rashawnna and Michael.
 The marriage ended in divorce.
 Rashawnna Guy, known by her stage name Shawnna, is a rapper.